Eugene Kaspersky: Origins

 Kaspersky's interest in IT security began in 1989, when his PC was infected by the Cascade virus, while working for the Ministry of Defence.
 He studied how the virus worked and developed a program to remove it.
 Afterwards he continually found new viruses and developed software to remove them, as a hobby.
 Early on Kaspersky's anti-virus software had just 40 virus definitions and was distributed mostly to friends.

 In 1991, Kaspersky was granted an early release from his military service and left the defense ministry to take a job at the Information Technology Center of a private company KAMI, in order to work on his antivirus product full-time.
 There, he and his colleagues improved the software and released it as a product called Antiviral Toolkit Pro in 1992.
 At first the software was purchased by about ten clients per month.
 It earned about $100 per month, mostly from companies in Ukraine and Russia.
 Kaspersky's then-future wife Natalya Kaspersky became his coworker at KAMI.

 In 1994, Hamburg University in Germany gave Kaspersky's software first place in a competitive analysis of antivirus software.
 This led to more business for Kaspersky from European and American companies.
 Kaspersky Lab was founded three years later by Kaspersky, his wife and Kaspersky's friend Alexey De-Monderik.
 Natalya, who pushed Eugene to start the company, was the CEO, while Eugene was the head of research.
 The following year, the CIH virus (AKA the Chernobyl virus) created a boon for Kaspersky's anti-virus products, which Kaspersky said was the only software at the time that could cleanse the virus.
 According to Wired, "their software was advanced for the time."
 For example, it was the first software to monitor viruses in an isolated quarantine.

 Kaspersky's company grew quickly in the late 1990s.
 From 1998 to 2000, its annual revenue grew 280 percent and by 2000 almost sixty percent of revenues were international.
 By 2000, it had a staff of 65 people, starting from 13 in 1997.
 The antivirus product was renamed to Kaspersky Antivirus in 2000, after an American company started using the product's original name, which wasn't trademarked.
+In 2023, after switching to a subscription model, Kaspersky Anti-Virus became Kaspersky Standard and Kaspersky Internet Security was replaced by Kaspersky Plus.